With modifications, the article below was originally published by Becker’s Hospital Review on June 20, 2020.

 As mentioned, within the first year of the new regulations, CMS estimates the average hospital will need to allocate roughly 150 hours to compile and post standard charge info.
 This estimate could be even higher depending on factors like a facility’s number of negotiated payer contracts or the size of their chargemaster.
 It’s important to ask: Does our organization have the resources to tackle this directive or do we need outside assistance?

 If a hospital offers an online estimation tool that’s consumer-friendly, free for all patients, prominently displayed on their website and accessible without having to create an account or password, the facility will be in compliance with the shoppable services requirement (hospitals must list at least 300 shoppable services, 70 of which are defined by CMS).
 Learn more about Waystar’s Patient Estimation solution.

 Many hospitals are using the final rule as an opportunity to revisit their pricing strategy — and some facilities haven’t performed a thorough pricing review in years.
 Whether you set prices based on market averages, a multiple of cost, markup over Medicare, or a combination of the three, this is a perfect time to take a deeper look at how your prices for commodity services compare to those of other facilities in your area.

 6. Prepare + publish charge files

 Gathering the data to ensure compliance will be complicated and time-intensive, so it’s imperative to start the process now.
 Once you’ve built the two required files, partner with your IT and marketing/communications teams to ensure the lists are effectively incorporated into the greater architecture of your website.

 Whether you’re just getting started or well on your way to preparing for CMS’ final rule, we hope you found this checklist helpful.
-To learn more, watch the full webinar here.
-You can also check out Waystar’s Price Transparency resource center for additional information about the regulations, other on-demand webinars and much more.
+To learn more, watch the full price transparency webinar.
+You can also check out Waystar’s Price Transparency Resource Center for additional information about the regulations, on-demand webinars, and much more.